Nell McCafferty

-Nell McCafferty (born 28 March 1944) is an Irish journalist, playwright, civil rights campaigner and feminist.
-She has written for The Irish Press, The Irish Times, Sunday Tribune, Hot Press and The Village Voice.
+Ellen Pamela McCafferty (28 March 1944 – 21 August 2024) was an Irish journalist, playwright, civil rights campaigner and feminist.
+She wrote for The Irish Press, The Irish Times, Sunday Tribune, Hot Press and The Village Voice.

 Early life

-McCafferty was born in Derry, Northern Ireland, to Hugh and Lily McCafferty, and spent her early years in the Bogside area of Derry.
-She was admitted to Queen's University Belfast (QUB), where she took a degree in Arts.
-After a brief spell as a substitute English teacher in Northern Ireland and a stint on an Israeli kibbutz, she took up a post with The Irish Times.
+McCafferty was born in Derry, Northern Ireland, to Hugh and Lily McCafferty, a devout Catholic, and spent her early years in the Bogside area of the city.
+She was admitted to Queen's University Belfast (QUB) where she earned a degree in Arts.
+After a brief spell as a substitute English teacher in Northern Ireland and a stint on a kibbutz in Israel, she took up a post with The Irish Times.

 Career

 McCafferty was a founding member of the Irish Women's Liberation Movement.
 Her journalistic writing on women and women's rights reflected her beliefs on the status of women in Irish society.
 In 1970, she wrote that "Women's Liberation is finding it very hard to explain the difference, when you come down to it, except in terms of physical make-up.
 And men are as different as women, which no-one holds against them.
 It's the system which divides.
 Break the system, unite the people."
+That same year, she began campaigning against children's courts in Dublin, which sent children as young as seven to "brutal reform schools".

 In 1971, she travelled to Belfast with other members of the Irish Women's Liberation Movement in order to protest the prohibition of the importation and sale of contraceptives in the Republic of Ireland.
 The incident, which attracted extensive publicity, became known as the Contraceptive Train.

-After the disintegration of the Irish Women's Liberation Movement, McCafferty remained active in other women's rights groups, as well as focusing her journalism on women's rights.
-Her most notable work is her coverage of the Kerry Babies case, which is recorded in her book, A Woman to Blame.
+After the disintegration of the Irish Women's Liberation Movement, McCafferty remained active in other women's rights groups as well as focusing her journalism on women's rights.
+She was present at Bloody Sunday in 1972.
+In the 1980s, she argued that Irish feminists should fight for better living conditions for the female Republican prisoners at Armagh Prison, because "the suffering of women anywhere cannot be ignored by feminists".
+Her most notable work is her coverage of the Kerry Babies case that is recorded in her book, A Woman to Blame.

 McCafferty contributed the piece "Coping with the womb and the border" to the 1984 anthology Sisterhood Is Global: The International Women's Movement Anthology, edited by Robin Morgan.